KimoriWasTaken/ValheimEndgame/README.md

 ## How to upate:
 Every release there will be a `PatchFromLastVersion.rar` that you can download and put into your Valheim folder for those with slower internet speeds.
+If there's none, delete your `BepInEx` folder and replace it with the one from latest version.